lpsantil/ansible-network-check/README.md

 ```

 ## How to use:
-1. Fill in the inventory as usual, grouping the nodes by zone or by nature.
+1. Fill in the hosts inventory as usual (found in the directory `inventory/<ENV>/hosts`, grouping the nodes by zone or by nature.
 For example, Openshift groups the hosts into masters, nodes
-2. Fill in the port_definition.yaml for the ports to be scanned
+1. Fill in the port_definition.yaml for the ports to be scanned
-3. Run the playbook as usual
+1. Run the playbook as usual calling the scripts via `scripts/network_check.sh`